jonassiewertsen/statamic-livewire/README.md

 ## Credits

+Thanks to:
+- [Caleb](https://github.com/calebporzio) and the community for building [Livewire](https://laravel-livewire.com/)
-Thanks to [austenc](https://github.com/austenc) for the Statamic marketplace preview image
+- [Austenc](https://github.com/austenc) for the Statamic marketplace preview image

 ## Requirements
 - PHP 7.4